Stake-governed tug-of-war and the biased infinity Laplacian: Introduction

 \subsubsection{Strategy}

 Before any given turn (in either form of the game), Maxine and Mina glance at the balance sheet and at the board.
-They see Maxine's fortune and the counter location encoded in the vector $\stateofplay \in (0,\infty) \times V_O$ and (let us say) they know how many turns have passed.
+They see Maxine's fortune and the counter location encoded in the vector $\stateofplay \in (0,\infty) \times \openmac$ and (let us say) they know how many turns have passed.
 How should they play? \begin{definition} Let $\mc{P}[0,\infty)$ denote the space of probability measures on $[0,\infty)$.
 We view this set as a metric space given by total variation distance; and as a measurable space by endowing it with the Borel $\sigma$-algebra that arises from the system of metric open sets.
-A {\em mixed} strategy for Maxine is a pair of measurable maps, the stake $\sta_+: [0,\infty) \times V_O \times \nwithoutzero \lora \mc{P}[0,\infty)$ and the move $\mov_+: [0,\infty) \times V_O \times \nwithoutzero \lora V$, that satisfy that the supremum of the support of $\sta_+(x,v,i)$ is at most $x$, and $\mov_+(x,v,i) \sim v$, for $x \geq 0$ and $v \in V_O$ and $i \in \nwithoutzero$.
+A {\em mixed} strategy for Maxine is a pair of measurable maps, the stake $\sta_+: [0,\infty) \times \openmac \times \nwithoutzero \lora \mc{P}[0,\infty)$ and the move $\mov_+: [0,\infty) \times \openmac \times \nwithoutzero \lora V$, that satisfy that the supremum of the support of $\sta_+(x,v,i)$ is at most $x$, and $\mov_+(x,v,i) \sim v$, for $x \geq 0$ and $v \in \openmac$ and $i \in \nwithoutzero$.
 Suppose that Maxine adheres to the strategy $(\sta_+,\mov_+)$.
 To play at the $i$\textsuperscript{th} turn, she randomly selects her stake of $a_{i-1}$ units by setting $a_{i-1}$ equal to an independent sample of the law $\sta_+(\lambda_{i-1},X_{i-1},i)$.
 She nominates the move $\mov_+(\lambda_i,X_{i-1},i)$.

-A mixed strategy for Mina is a pair $\sta_-: [0,\infty) \times V_O \times \nwithoutzero \lora \mc{P}[0,\infty)$ and $\mov_- : [0,\infty) \times V_O \times \nwithoutzero \lora V$, with the supremum of the support of $\sta_-(x,v,i)$ being at most one, and with $\mov_-(x,v,i) \sim v$, for $x \geq 0$ and $v \in V_O$.
+A mixed strategy for Mina is a pair $\sta_-: [0,\infty) \times \openmac \times \nwithoutzero \lora \mc{P}[0,\infty)$ and $\mov_- : [0,\infty) \times \openmac \times \nwithoutzero \lora V$, with the supremum of the support of $\sta_-(x,v,i)$ being at most one, and with $\mov_-(x,v,i) \sim v$, for $x \geq 0$ and $v \in \openmac$.
 In following this strategy, Mina stakes $b_{i-1}$, an independent sample of the law $\sta_-(\lambda_{i-1},X_{i-1},i)$, and nominates the move $\mov_-(\lambda_i,X_{i-1},i)$, at the $i$\textsuperscript{th} turn.

 Note that, by use of mixed strategies, the players are permitted to randomize their stakes at any given turn.
 The definition does not permit random choices of move nomination, however.
+The reason for this restriction is purely technical: it does not significantly reduce the set of sensible strategies (in particular, we will still find a Nash equilibrium), but it will make it easier to talk about the essential uniqueness of the equilibrium.

 If every image probability measure in a strategy is a Dirac delta, so that the concerned player never places a randomly chosen stake, then the strategy is called {\em pure}.